-VOLUMES OF ANTIMALARIALS SOLD/DISTRIBUTED: The frequently sold or distributed class antimalarials artemisinin therapies (84.5%), the majority of which were distributed by drug stores.
+VOLUMES OF ANTIMALARIALS SOLD/DISTRIBUTED: The most frequently sold or distributed class of antimalarials was nonartemisinin therapies (84.5%), the majority of which were distributed by drug stores.
 Overall, only 6.4% of all AM distribution was ACTs, and the first-line treatment accounted for only 2.1% of total AM distribution.
 Across all outlet types, oral artemisinin monotherapies accounted for larger relative the first-line volumes than treatment; in total oral artemisinin monotherapies comprised 9.1% of total AM distribution.